raymondclowe/roo-mission-impossible/README.md

 ---

 ### [ ] Step 3.
-Tell User It Is Completed
+Tell User setup us Completed and they should now talk to Mr Phelps about their task.

 Output a message to the user indicating that the setup is complete.
 For example:

 ```
 Setup complete!
-The 'mr-phelps' mode has been successfully configured in the .roomodes file and awaits your instructions.
+The 'jim-phelps' mode has been successfully configured in the .roomodes file and awaits your instructions.
 ```

-Then switch to the mr-phelps mode.
+Then switch to the jim-phelps mode.

 ---